kashishahuja2002/Online-Assessment-Platform/README.md

    git clone https://github.com/kashishahuja2002/Online_assessment_platform.git
 2. Local system must have JDK and JRE pre-installed in it.
-3. Pre-installed Netbeans or Eclipse with Apache Tomcat-Serveris required.
+3. Pre-installed Netbeans or Eclipse with Apache Tomcat-Server is required.
 4. Open the cloned repository in Netbeans/Eclipse IDE.
 5. Integrate the .jar files available inside the cloned directory in your project.
 6. Now just RUN the Project.